tbensky/PrologScheduling/README.md

 ## Funny realization

 I've been dabbling with Prolog ever since high school.
 That is a time span 30+ years!
-After all of this time, I've finally written my first Prolog!
+After all of this time, I've finally written my first real Prolog program!

 It's a program that actually does something useful for me: it helps me with ongoing scheduling work I do as part of my job.